Liorgeni/mineSweeper/README.md

 ## Acknowledgements

-This project was developed as part of my studies at Coding Acadeny Bootcamp.
+This project was developed as part of my studies at <i>Coding Academy Bootcamp</i>.